 Snapper-Grouper and Coastal Migratory Pelagics - The South Atlantic FMC manages more than 50 species of snappers, groupers, mackerels, and other reef fish.
-Similar to the Gulf, these species account for a majority of the ACLs monitored in the South Atlantic.
+Similar to the Gulf of Mexico, these species account for a majority of the ACLs monitored in the South Atlantic.
+Many of these species co-occur and are caught and discarded as bycatch while fishing for other target species.
 In the past several years, the South Atlantic FMC has approved new regulations to improve data timeliness in the South Atlantic, including ER by dealers and headboats.
 These regulations are intended to assist NMFS in monitoring ACLs and prevent, to the extent practicable, overages from occurring.
+With the exception of dealers and headboats, ER is not currently being done in other aspects of the snapper-grouper and CMP fisheries.
+Regulations require that the owner or operator of a vessel for which a commercial permit for South Atlantic snapper-grouper has been issued, who is selected to report by the Science and Research Director (SRD) must participate in the NMFS-sponsored ELB and/or video monitoring reporting program as directed by the SRD.

-The South Atlantic FMC is also interested in implementing ELBs in the charter and commercial sectors of the Snapper-Grouper and CMP fisheries to improve assessments and data timeliness.
-The SERO and SEFSC are also interested in modernizing the wreckfish individual transferable quota (ITQ) program, which still relies on paper-based coupons.
-Electronic reporting improvements are the SERO and SEFSC's primary priority for snapper-grouper and CMPs in the South Atlantic.
+The South Atlantic FMC is also interested in implementing ELBs in the charter and commercial sectors of the Snapper-Grouper and CMP fisheries to improve assessments and data timeliness, and there is a need to modernize the wreckfish individual transferable quota (ITQ) program, which currently relies on paper-based coupons.
+Electronic reporting improvements are the primary priority for snapper-grouper and CMPs in the South Atlantic.
 Improvements and development of ER include:

 - 1. Pilot testing and developing ELBs for commercial snapper-grouper and CMPs to obtain more timely and finer spatial resolution data; - 2.
-Development and implementation of an ER system for federally permitted charter vessels;

-- 3. Including wreckfish in the SERO Web-based catch share reporting system; and, - 4.
+Development and implementation of an ER system for federally permitted charter vessels; - 3.
+Including wreckfish in the SERO Web-based catch share reporting system; and, - 4.
 Pilot testing and development of various state-based electronic reporting systems for monitoring red snapper and other reef fish catches of private anglers.

 Bycatch is also a major component to many snapper-grouper and CMP stock assessments, and better documentation of bycatch is needed.
-NMFS and the Gulf and South Atlantic Fisheries Foundation conduct a limited amount of observer coverage in the South Atlantic, so bycatch estimation relies primarily on self-reported discard logbooks.
+Bycatch reporting is a component of ER systems for headboats and could be included in ELBs and other ER systems developed for snappergrouper and CMP fisheries.
+NMFS and the Gulf and South Atlantic Fisheries Foundation conduct a limited amount of observer coverage in the South Atlantic, so bycatch estimation in the commercial snapper-grouper and CMP fisheries relies primarily on self-reported discard logbooks.
 Better documentation of discards and discard mortality, potentially through the use of video EM, would improve the information used in stock assessments.
 However, as discussed previously, EM must overcome the challenges of species identification and enumeration of bycatch to be useful for science and management.